-- Any fees for exams, tests, evaluations or any services in excess of the stated maximums. - Any expenses which are covered by Medicare or any other government program or insurance plan, or for which you are not legally required to pay. - Services provided for clearance/consultation by a provider. - Any refitting fees for lost or damaged hearing aids. - Any fees for any services rendered by a non-network hearing aid provider.
-In-network hearing aid providers reserve the right to only service devices purchased from in-network providers. - Hearing aids and provider visits to service hearing aids (except as specifically described in the Covered Benefits), ear molds, hearing aid accessories, return fees, warranty claim fees, and hearing aid batteries (beyond the covered limit).
+- Any fees for exams, tests, evaluations or any services in excess of the stated maximums. - Any expenses which are covered by Medicare or any other government program or insurance plan, or for which you are not legally required to pay. - Services provided for clearance/consultation by a provider. - Any refitting fees for lost or damaged hearing aids. - Hearing aids and provider visits to service hearing aids (except as specifically described in the Covered Benefits), ear molds, hearing aid accessories, warranty claim fees, and hearing aid batteries (beyond the covered limit).